 I’m dating again.
-This isn’t a place I expected to find myself after my marriage to Michael 1.0 in 1994, but it comes with the territory following a divorce.
+This isn’t a place I expected to find myself after my marriage to Michael 1.0 in 1994, but it comes with the territory following a divorce, thankfully I got help with this since I found everything about my husband using a private investigator from investigationhotline.org so I decided to take a divorce.
 I get that.
-I’ve had my share of mid-life dating adventures and mishaps over the past eight years.
+I’ve had my share of mid-life dating adventures and mishaps over the past eight years where I went out and had fun, I even used toys as a p-spot vibrator sometimes.
 Actually, more than my share.
 But after I met Nate in 2014, I thought I was closing that chapter of my life.

 Turns out I was wrong.

 After breaking up and then fumbling around, struggling to define the terms of our new situation, Nate and I have finally reached a tenuous accord.
 I’m sure more discussions will follow, but for now, we are friends and dating other people.

 At least I am.